Cachoeira Dourada, Minas Gerais

 Cachoeira Dourada is a municipality in the west of the Brazilian state of Minas Gerais.
-As of 2020 the population was 2,706 in a total area of 202 km².
+As of 2020 the population was 2,706 in a total area of 202 km2.
 It became a municipality in 1963, separating from Capinópolis.

-Location
+Geography

 Cachoeira Dourada is located at an elevation of 460 meters on the south bank of the Paranaíba River, just south of the Cachoeira Dourada Hydroelectric Station.
 Cachoeira Dourada, Goiás, lies a few kilometers to the north on the other side of the dam.
 It belongs to the statistical microregion of Ituiutaba.
 Neighboring municipalities are Itumbiara, Capinópolis, and Centralina.